Was Imam Al Bukhari a hadith rejecter? Studies show he rejected 99% of the hadith that he came into contact with.

 Imam Al Nawawi said, “The totality of its hadiths are 7,275 with the repetitions and about 4,000 without.” *

 *Source: (Volume 1 Hadith History & Principles-Gibril Fouad Haddad pg 105)

-Dear readers you do the math?
-I came up with the figure of .66% as I took the number of 4,000 ahadith without repetitions.
+Dear readers, you do the math?
+I came up with a figure of .66% as I took the number of 4,000 ahadith without repetitions.
 What is 4,000 hadith from 600,000?
 Even if you take the higher number of 7,275 hadiths with repetitions what percentage does this work out to?

 You can quickly verify this information through the following as well.

 The historical facts…

 Sahih Al-Bukhari is regarded by a vast majority of the Muslims as the most authoritative collection of the Blessed Prophetic Sayings and Deeds – in the form of written text it is called Hadiths.

 Quoted below are two sources, written by learned Muslim scholars, that give details for the origin of Sahih Al-Bukhari, compiled by Imam Bukhari (died 256 A.H.).
 These source documents also tell us that hundreds of thousands of unreliable narrations were rejected by Bukhari.

 The Muslim community has since then profusely complimented his great efforts.
 Circulation of the True Reports amalgamated along with the False Reports, attributed to the Blessed Prophet (saw.), this was not tolerated then and should not be tolerated now, if the bottom line is to propagate the Whole Truth, on behalf of the beloved Prophet.